The myth of starting from zero

 ————————————-

-My finance professor once said that if a genie ever shows up, we should wish for the ability to accurately predict revenue.
+My finance professor once told me, if a genie ever shows up, I should wish for the ability to accurately predict revenue.
 On the other hand, costs require no such magic.

 3) See where reality lands -> adjust accordingly